-Loans and receivables
+Trade and other receivables

-These comprise Trade and other receivables that are held in order to collect the related contractual cash flows and that contain contractual terms that give rise on specified dates to cash flows that are solely payments of principal and interest.
+These are held in order to collect the related contractual cash flows and contain contractual terms that give rise on specified dates to cash flows that are solely payments of principal and interest.
 They are initially recorded at fair value plus any directly attributable transaction costs and are subsequently measured at amortised cost using the effective interest rate method, less impairment losses.